i

 key principle originates with the word2vec work in [

-one may often use dedicated libraries such as for example those supplied (and contributed to) with
+embeddings, one may often use dedicated libraries such as for example those supplied (and con-

 16